 That summer changed my life because I discovered within myself a desire to fully and truly live.

 We spent two weeks camping our way north along the famed Alcan Highway through Canada’s British Columbia.
 We swam in lakes and took sulfur-water showers at campgrounds that cost one looney (a one-dollar coin in Canada).
-We stopped to marvel at every bear and moose we saw and picnicked at every lake we passed (there’s a lot of lakes on that highway!).
+In fact, we stopped to marvel at every bear and moose we saw and picnicked at every lake we passed (there’s a lot of lakes on that highway!).
 It was a carefree time of youthful bliss, our summer laid out before us.
 Our entire lives laid out before us.
 Around the campfire at night, we would proclaim that this was going to be the best summer of our lives and that we would all be friends forever.

 It was indeed one of the best summers of my life, though none of our hopeful predictions played out the way we thought they would, and one of those friends passed away years later.
 Life rarely does go according to plan, though.
 That summer changed my life because I discovered within myself a desire to fully and truly live, and I fell in love with Alaska.
 The 49th state has a way of working itself into your soul and never letting go.

 I went back to Alaska in 2005, and again in 2014, and again in 2017.
 And now in 2018 I am sitting in the quaint seaside town of Seward, Alaska as I write this, watching humpback whales feed in Resurrection Bay from the library window.
 It just keeps calling me back to it.

 Talk with any long-time Alaska resident and they will tell you the same story – they came to Alaska on vacation, and they kept coming back, and eventually they stayed.
 Alaska does that to a person.
 She offers us what we’ve always been looking for – peace, wonder, wildness, and majesty.
 I’ve been to nearly all 50 states and, while unique and beautiful in their own way, none hold the stunning grandeur that Alaska does.